JuliaFirstOrder/StructuredOptimization.jl/docs/src/tutorial.md

 Currently `StructuredOptimization.jl` supports only *Proximal Gradient (aka Forward Backward) algorithms*, which require specific properties of the nonsmooth functions and costraint to be applicable.

+In particular, the nonsmooth functions must lead to an *efficiently computable proximal mapping*.

 If we express the nonsmooth function $g$ as the composition of a function $\tilde{g}$ with a linear operator $A$:
 ```math
 g(\mathbf{x}) =
 \tilde{g}(A \mathbf{x})
 ```
-than the problem can be solved when $g$ satisifies the following properties:
+then a proximal mapping of $g$ is efficiently computable if it satisifies the following properties:

 1. the mapping $A$ must be a *tight frame*  namely it must satisfy $A A^* = \mu Id$, where $\mu \geq 0$ and $A^*$ is the adjoint of $A$ and $Id$ is the identity operator.